 Exercise is crucial for overall health, yet sports and other physical activities frequently result in injuries.
-Rest assured that Rice Emergency Room is equipped to handle all types of sports injury emergency care in Houston
+Rice Emergency Room is equipped to handle all types of sports injuries.

 If you experience a sports injury, it is important to seek medical attention right away.
 Treatment may include rest, ice, and physical therapy.
 Surgery may be necessary in some cases.